Last Updated on July 11, 2024 by lindseymahoney

 Finally, I utilized our shop vac to remove larger debris found on the support beams or ledges of the wall.

-4 | Protect the Walls & Floor From Paint
+4 | Protect the Basement Walls and Floor From Paint

 I know this rule, but still got antsy and decided to apply the first coat of paint onto the walls before spraying the ceiling.

-Because I followed the steps out of order, I spent a whole day taping plastic on the walls only to have all of it blow away as soon as I turned on the paint sprayer!
+Because I followed the steps out of order, I spent a whole day taping plastic sheets on the walls only to have all of it blow away as soon as I turned on the paint sprayer!

 Next time I will follow my own advice and skip painting the walls until the ceiling is completely finished.